Photo: Lindi Botha

 “Cultural practices like destroying all infected material, crop rotation, or leaving fields fallow for at least six weeks are also vital in the fight against T. absoluta,” Ramanand said.

-Since the moth also feeds on weeds in the Solanaceae family, fields should also be cleared of these weeds during crop rotation cycles.
+Since the moth also feeds on weeds in the Solanaceae family, fields should also be cleared of these weeds during crop rotation cycles, and those close to tomato fields.

 Developing and registering new pesticides is a long-term and costly process, and farmers are unlikely to see new chemical options anytime soon.

-Natural enemies like parasitoids and beneficial bacteria could also be used to prevent large-scale outbreaks.
+Natural enemies like parasitoids and predators could also be used to prevent large-scale outbreaks.
 Ramanand noted, however, that reliance on natural enemies entirely was not enough to control the pest.

 “Farmers need a full IPM programme to manage pests across the whole lifecycle.
-Just spraying when numbers are high is costly and can do more harm than good,” he explained.
+Just spraying automatically based on sightings is an unnecessary expense that can do more harm than good and drive a pest species population to resistance,” he explained.